spoulson/Itinerary/README.markdown

   - Does not perform timezone interpretation or computation.
 All date/times are timezone agnostic.

 * Why use Itinerary?
+  - You need to integrate a cron-like scheduler into your app.
   - You need to logically describe complex recurrance patterns and/or arbitrary schedules of date/times.
   - You need to store this description (not the events) for later reuse.